LunarWatcher/doesnotfail2ban/README.md

 This is not dnf2b's fault; it's Docker's fault.
 Due to how Docker works, it can (and happily will) bypass other rules, including UFW and general iptable rules.
 In fact, this problem also affects fail2ban, and requires [explicit config](https://serverfault.com/a/1044788/569995) to get it to behave.

-dnf2b makes an elementary attempt to insert itself before docker.
-However, attempting to guarantee insertion prior to docker is an exercise in unnecessary pain.
+dnf2b does not make any attempt to insert itself before docker.
+Attempting to guarantee insertion prior to docker is an exercise in unnecessary pain.
+If docker either starts before dnf2b, or restarts after dnf2b has started, dnf2b's rule will be treated identically to

 As a result, it's strongly recommended that you either:

 1. Don't use docker for exposed services; and/or
 2. Use a reverse proxy (such as nginx) to forward to the docker containers.
 By doing so, you have a non-docker layer between the user and your docker containers, and this layer actually respects iptable rules.
-Note that for this to work, nginx **cannot** be installed as a docker container, or you're right back to the same problem of exposing docker containers; or
+Note that for this to work, nginx **cannot** be installed as a docker container, or you're right back to the same problem of exposing docker containers

-3. Figure out a way to stay ahead of the  Docker rules
+Alternatively, you can also fuck around with iptables and hope you manage to get a rule that docker doesn't overwrite.
+This is non-trivial to do, and personally, I found it orders of magnitude easier to just not use docker, and use nginx for the few services that are docker-centric.
+Your mileage may vary, though.

 ## Installing